Is Cardinal Newman's idea of conscience 'precisely modernist'?

 It would be well for some traditionalist critics of Newman to do the same.

-With that in order, let’s see how Bishop Sanborn treats Newman and his understanding of conscience.
+With that in order, let’s see how the bishop treats Newman and his understanding of conscience.

 ‘Someone offered a toast to the pope’